petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

    It is not helpful to silo the data analysis phase from the writing phase.
    These are inherently coupled, and treating them as if they are not will be less efficient.
+2. A single command should kick off everything.
+   No lists of setup steps.
+   No "go into this folder and run ..., then go into this folder and run..."
+   You will probably not describe these instructions accurately enough, so automate them into a single pipeline.

 Continuous Reproducibility similarly will rely on automation.
 Every small change to a research project should trigger an automated